 We have spent more than a decade designing and testing a piloted all-electric, vertical take-off and landing ("eVTOL") aircraft that we intend to operate as part of a fast, quiet and convenient service in cities around the world.
-The aircraft is quiet when taking off, near silent when flying overhead and is designed to transport a pilot and four passengers at speeds of up to 200 mph, with a range optimized for urban markets of 100 miles on a single charge.
+The aircraft is quiet when taking off, near silent when flying overhead and is being designed to transport a pilot and up to four passengers - or an expected payload of up to 1,000 pounds - at speeds of up to 200 mph.
+The aircraft is optimized for urban routes, with a target range of up to 100 miles on a single charge.
+According to our modeling, more than 99% of urban routes in cities such as New York City and Los Angeles are significantly shorter than this, enabling higher utilization through faster turnaround times of our aircraft.
+By combining the freedom of air travel with the efficiency of our aircraft, we expect to deliver journeys that are up to 10 times faster than driving, and it is our goal to steadily drive down end-user pricing in the years following commercial launch to make the service widely accessible.
 The low noise enabled by the all-electric powertrain will allow the aircraft to operate around dense, urban areas while blending into the background noise of cities.
-With more than 1,000 successful test flights already completed, and as the first eVTOL aircraft developer to receive a signed, stage 4 G-1 certification basis which was subsequently published in final form in the Federal Register, we believe we are well positioned to be the first eVTOL manufacturer to earn airworthiness certification from the Federal Aviation Administration ("FAA").
+With thousands of successful test flights already completed, and as the first eVTOL aircraft developer to receive a signed, stage 4 G-1 certification basis which was subsequently published in final form in the Federal Register, we believe we are well positioned to be the first eVTOL manufacturer to earn airworthiness certification from the Federal Aviation Administration ("FA A")

-We do not currently intend to sell these aircraft to independent third parties or individual consumers as a primary business model.
-Instead, we plan to manufacture, own and operate our aircraft, building a vertically integrated transportation company that will deliver transportation services to our customers, including government agencies such as the U.S. Air Force ("USAF") through sales or contracted operations, and to individual end-users through a convenient app-based aerial ridesharing service.
-We delivered our first aircraft for initial service operations with the U.S Department of Defense ("DOD") in September 2023 and are targeting commercial passenger operations in 2025.
-We believe this vertically-integrated business model will generate the greatest economic returns, while providing us with end-to-end control over the customer safety, comfort and value.
-There may be circumstances in which it is either required (for example, due to operating restrictions on forgin ownership in other countries) or otherwise desirable to sell aircraft in the future.
+We plan to manufacture, own and operate our aircraft, building a vertically integrated transportation company that will deliver transportation services to our customers, including government agencies such as the U.S. Air Force ("USAF") through sales or contracted operations, and to individual end-users through a convenient app-based aerial ridesharing service.
+We are targeting initial passenger operations in 2026.
+We believe this vertically-integrated business model will generate the greatest economic returns over time, while providing us with end-to-end control over the customer experience to optimize for customer safety, comfort and value.
+While we do not plan to sell aircraft to individual consumers as a primary business model, there may be circumstances in which it is either required (for example, due to operating restrictions on foreign ownership in other countries) or otherwise desirable to sell aircraft to third parties in the future.
 We do not expect this would change our core focus on building a vertically integrated transportation company.

 Since our inception in 2009, we have been primarily engaged in research and development of eVTOL aircraft.
 We have incurred net operating losses and negative cash flows from operations in every year since our inception.
-As of March 31, 2024, we had an accumulated deficit of \$1,342.3 million.
-We have funded our operations primarily with proceeds from the issuance of stock, convertible notes and the proceeds from our merger in August 2021 with Reinvent Technology Partners ("RTP"), a special purpose acquisition company, through which we became a publicly-traded company.
+As of March 31, 2025, we had an accumulated deficit of \$1,938.1 million.
+We have funded our operations primarily with proceeds from the issuance of stock, convertible notes and the proceeds from our merger in August 2021 with Reinvent Technology Partners, a special purpose acquisition company, through which we became a publicly-traded company.